|Nutritional Guidelines (per serving)|

 Place the sliced apples in the prepared baking pan or dish and add the water.

-Bake in the preheated oven for 35 to 45 minutes, or until the apples are tender.
+Bake in the heated oven for 35 to 45 minutes, or until the apples are tender.
 The time might vary a bit depending on the thickness of the apple slices and the depth of the apples in the baking dish.

 - Replace the all-purpose flour with a gluten-free flour blend.